 Because we are talking Christmas lunches, we have to discuss what Danes drink along with the karrysild and other Danish dishes.
 And more often than not, that is Snaps.
 Or Akvavit?
 But which is which?
 Are they different?
-Alex, a fellow American and traveler who loves sharing ways to integrate and connect with the Danes, is a great sport and explains here for us.
+Alex, a fellow American and traveler who loves sharing ways to integrate and connect with the Danes, is a great sport and explains it here for us.
 The one caveat being – that he doesn’t really LOVE either!
-Thanks for educating us Alex.
+Thanks for educating us, Alex.
 As he explained, “it wouldn’t be a Danish julefrokost without it!”

 SNaps or akvavit | what to toast with at Danish Christmas lunch

 The difference between akvavit and snaps is a confusing one, further confounded by the changing definitions from country to country and the fact that many use the two terms interchangeably.
-But, for Denmark akvavit (aquavit elsewhere) is a distinct, strong, alcohol most similar in profile to Vodka, but predominantly flavored with caraway, dill seeds and coriander.
-Danish snaps (schnapps elsewhere), on the other hand, is made by taking akvavit and then aging it and further flavoring it with ingredients like walnut, horseradish, lemon or chili.
+But, for Denmark akvavit (aquavit elsewhere) is a distinct, strong, alcohol most similar in profile to Vodka, but predominantly flavored with caraway, dill seeds, and coriander.
+Danish snaps (schnapps elsewhere), on the other hand, is made by taking akvavit and then aging it, and further flavoring it with ingredients like walnut, horseradish, lemon, or chili.

 Erin Gustafson | Oregon Girl Around the World

-Make Mine mulled wine | Gløgg | Add spices, raisins and almonds
+Make mine mulled wine | Gløgg | Add spices, raisins, and almonds

-You didn’t think I was going to let you get away without sharing my favorite did you?
+You didn’t think I was going to let you get away without sharing my favorite, did you?
 I love the Danish Christmas Dinner, but that is only one night a year.
-It isn’t Danish Christmas season to me unless there is a glass or two of gløgg.
+It isn’t the Danish Christmas season to me unless there is a glass or two of gløgg.
 Warm and spicy – it’s julehygge in a mug to me.
 And I like gløgg outside in the cold, wandering around a julemarked or warming up after traipsing through the fields to find your perfect fir juletræ.
 This recipe comes from Trine Hahnemann – a Danish Christmas ambassador herself.
 Her version is not so sweet, which I prefer.